Skip to main content

 Licensed Medical Professional Care

-For activities and tasks like paying bills, getting to appointments, and staying on schedule with any deadlines without the need for any medical care, a licensed medical professional can be helpful.
+For activities and tasks like paying bills, getting to appointments, and staying on schedule with any deadlines, without the need for any medical care, a licensed medical professional can be helpful.
 These professionals include physicians, physician’s assistants, nurses, physical and occupational therapists, and home health aides who work alongside physicians.

 Non-Medical Paraprofessionals Care

-Non-medical paraprofessionals include home health aides, personal care attendants, homemakers, companions.
-Home health aides provide hands-on care and assistance to with assisting daily living tasks like cooking, shopping, and laundry at home.
+Non-medical paraprofessionals include home health aides, personal care attendants, homemakers, and companions.
+Home health aides provide hands-on care and assistance with daily living tasks like cooking, shopping, and laundry at home.
 Homemakers or companions provide services such as housekeeping, transportation, and companionship.
 This is a common option for clients with Alzheimer’s or Dementia.

 Defining Activities of Daily Living